stephpy/vim-php-cs-fixer/README.md

 Integrate [php-cs-fixer](https://github.com/fabpot/PHP-CS-Fixer) created by fabpot.

-This plugin will execute the `php-cs-fixer` command on the directory where you launch the command.
+This plugin will execute the `php-cs-fixer` command on the directory or file (depends on which command you call).
 See options to know how to customize that.

 **Options available**: